negfly300/project-self/Self_details/scropion_traits.md

   - Difficulty operating in half-measures.

 - **Resilience**
-  - Ability to survive emotional and life extremes.
+  - Ability to survive emotional and life extremes.(with patience and awareness)
   - Often recover stronger after hardship.

 - **Deep Emotions**